luis-cicada/node-prisma-rest-api/README.md

 # node-prisma-rest-api

-## Portfalio Project Description
+## Portfolio Project Description

-🌟 Welcome to my programming Portfalio!
+🌟 Welcome to my programming Portfolio!
 Explore the projects that showcase my skills, creativity, and passion for software development.
 Among the gems, you'll find the crown jewel: this REST API.

 🚀 Unleash the Power of Data with the REST API 🌐